Israel says shot two Hezbollah fighters on Syrian Golan

 Israel did not confirm carrying out the air strike, in keeping with its official silence on at least three such attacks in the last year targeting suspected Hezbollah-bound weapons convoys from Syria.
 It said it would hold Beirut responsible for any Hezbollah reprisals from Lebanese turf.

 Israel captured the Golan from Syria in the 1967 war and annexed it in a move not recognised internationally.
-The strategic plateau has seen the occasional spillover of violence from the Syrian civil war.

-Israel has accused Hezbollah of setting up positions on the Syrian-held side of the boundary fence, although much of southern Syria close to the Golan frontier is controlled by Sunni rebels opposed to the Shi'ite Lebanese group.
+The strategic plateau has seen occasional spillover violence from the Syrian civil war, and Israel has accused Hezbollah of setting up positions on the other side of the boundary fence.